connorimes/energymon-jni/README.md

 ## Dependencies

-The `energymon-default` library and headers must be installed to the system.
+The `energymon-default` library and headers should be installed to the system.

 The latest `energymon` C libraries can be found at [https://github.com/energymon/energymon](https://github.com/energymon/energymon).

-## Usage
+## Building

 This project uses `Maven`.
 The native platform is specified during build as a Maven profile.